Doctor Erin Mackenzie

 Biography

-Erin Mackenzie is a Senior Lecturer in Educational Psychology and STEM in the School of Education, Director of Academic Program of the Postgraduate Specialist Studies program, and a researcher in the Centre for Educational Research at Western Sydney University.
+Erin Mackenzie is a Senior Lecturer in Educational Psychology and STEM in the School of Education, Associate Dean (International), and a researcher in the Centre for Educational Research at Western Sydney University.
 She has experience teaching in secondary schools, TAFE, and university settings.
-Erin currently lectures in educational psychology, secondary science pedagogy, and STEM education, working with both pre- and in-service secondary teachers.
+Erin currently lectures in educational psychology, educational research methods, and STEM education, working with both pre- and in-service secondary teachers.
 Erin’s research interests include adolescent online interactions, coping, and the role of psychological and social factors in adolescent girls’ participation in STEM.
 She is a co-author of Educational Psychology for Learning and Teaching (7th Edition).

 This information has been contributed by Doctor Mackenzie.